 3.1.
 The capital programme for the services reported to this Committee is currently profiled to be delivered as detailed below.
-The total budget for the 3 years 2018 to 2021 has increased by £0.452m since the previous report, of all which relates to County Farms.
+The total budget for the 3 years 2018 to 2021 has increased by £0.101m since the previous report, due to an increase to the County Farms 2018 / 19 budget.